Kongs | Allies | Villains (Kremling Krew, Tiki Tak Tribe, Snowmads)

 - Dishing Out Dirt: Literally.
 He cheats by toppling pillars and rolling boulders on you.

-- Everything's Better with Dinosaurs: Hell yeah, racing dino!
+- Everything's Better with Dinosaurs: Racing dinosaurs, at that.

 - A Lizard Named "Liz": A triceratops named Tricky.